Navigate to content

 3.1.
 Data description

-Enterprise groups in Estonia by country, economic activity and type of enterprise group
+Enterprise groups in Estonia by country, economic activity and type of enterprise group;

-Units in enterprise groups by economic activity and size groups based on number of persons employed
+units in enterprise groups by economic activity and size groups based on number of persons employed

 3.2.
 Classification system

-Estonian Classifcation of Economic Activities (EMTAK 2008) based on NACE Rev. 2
+Estonian Classification of Economic Activities (EMTAK 2008) based on NACE Rev. 2

 International Standard Codes for the Representation of the Names of Countries (ISO 3166)